Skip to content

 - What should document composition/Editing look like and what affordances should we work for?
 (Should it be based on paragraphs, sentences, concepts?
 How and where should components be located in space while working?)

 How can information be structured?
-(What interactions and metadata should be available for what reason?) - How might performance be included?
+(What interactions and metadata should be available for what reason?)

 - How should we indicate possible interactions when composing with ‘floating’ units of elements on a page/screen?